|Fees||Look up fees|

-Engineering Systems Design 1 introduces students to the world of engineering through a mix of design projects, interactive workshops and lectures.
+Engineering Technology and Society introduces students to the impact engineers have on society through the development and application of new technologies to solve large scale challenges facing society.
+This is achieved through a mix of a design project, interactive workshops and lectures with hands-on testing and analysis.
 This subject centres on the engineering method, the approach to problem solving and engineering design that makes engineers unique.
 The subject will prepare students for an exciting and rigorous engineering education that will allow them to serve an increasingly complex society.

 On completion of this subject the student is expected to: